|About OHP||What is the Oregon Health Plan?|

 Other provider types are reimbursed for physician-administered drugs and home enteral nutrition using the professional claim format (CMS-1500 or 837P).

-Pharmacies can bill DMAP for oral nutritional supplements using the pharmacy claim format (Point of Sale or UCF 5.1) only when the supplement has a valid NDC.
+Pharmacies can bill OHA for oral nutritional supplements using the pharmacy claim format (Point of Sale or UCF 5.1) only when the supplement has a valid NDC.

 To be considered for OHP coverage, drugs must: